2. Mendeleev Interpreted by Schrödinger and Lewis

 The yellow zone on the upper right of the models indicates that there are more orbitals with higher energy that have been omitted.
-For each , there is clear separation between the valence shell, the outermost occupied shell and the core shell, in which the electrons have a noble gas–closed shell structure, with pairs indicated by an
+For each , there is clear separation between the valence shell, the outermost occupied shell and the core shell, in which the electrons have a noble gas–closed shell structure, with pairs indicated by an .

 On the bottom left is the valence shell data from the Wolfram database.
 Some discrepancy can be found between the predicted theoretical model and the actual data; for example, for Cr ().
 This is due to the enhanced stability with a larger number of parallel spins (Hund's rule) in the actual configuration.
 Other discrepancies can be related to more complex effects, including spin-orbital interactions.

 The top-left part illustrates the principles underlying the construction of the periodic table.
 Each row corresponds to an energy level: when it is fully occupied, the labels turn from magenta to black.
 When a noble gas–like configuration is achieved, the next row starts filling.
 Each column must be related to a particular orbital.